pattern

 a place at which a road meets a railroad, typically marked by gates, signals, or warning signs to alert drivers and pedestrians of approaching trains

-Ex: Drivers are required to check both ways at railroad crossing before proceeding across the tracks .
+Ex: Drivers are required to check both ways at the railroad crossing before proceeding across the tracks .

 daily words